lucaslisj/hoop.trainer/README.md

 **Camera Angle.** 📷

-I decided to go with a "top of they key" viewpoint for the tripod.
+I decided to go with a "top of the key" viewpoint for the tripod.
 This gives the clearest signal and an easy 2D mapping for shots that go in, as the hoop is dead straight on.
 Shots fly along the camera axis so (most) misses read cleanly left or right.

 **Single camera, phone-first.** 📱